onzfonz/comp227/src/content/5/en/part5a.md

 window.localStorage.removeItem('loggedNoteappUser')
 ```

-or with the command which empties <i>localstorage</i> completely:
+or with the command which empties `localStorage` completely:

 ```js
 window.localStorage.clear()
 ```

-The current application code can be found on [GitHub](https://github.com/fullstack-hy2020/part2-notes/tree/part5-3), branch <i>part5-3</i>.
+The current application code can be found on [GitHub](https://github.com/fullstack-hy2020/part2-notes/tree/part5-3), branch *part5-3*.

 </div>